BigSoftVideo/AVA360VR/README.md

 ## Tracking bugs and features

-You will be able to track bugs and features as issues in our [project KANBAN board](https://github.com/BigSoftVideo/AVA360VR-beta-testing/projects/1)
+You will be able to track bugs and features as issues in our [project board](https://github.com/BigSoftVideo/AVA360VR-beta-testing/projects/1)

 ## More help pages and tutorials

 - How do I make a suggestion to [improve the help pages and tutorials](tutorialrequest.md)?

+## Discussion of AVA360VR on GitHub

+You can discuss features, enhancements and bugs on our [AVA360VR beta-release Discussion Forum](https://github.com/BigSoftVideo/AVA360VR-beta-testing/discussions) on GitHub.

 ## Talking with the developers